Back to the blog

 A practitioner's guide to running an AI risk assessment in order to safeguard organizational data and reputation.

-In today's fast-paced technological landscape, AI is no longer a futuristic concept; it's a present-day reality transforming how businesses operate.
+AI is no longer a futuristic concept; it's a present-day reality transforming how businesses operate.
 For security and IT leaders, understanding and managing the risks associated with AI implementation is crucial to safeguarding organizational data and reputation.
 This guide provides a structured approach to running an AI risk assessment, ensuring safe and compliant adoption of AI tools in your enterprise.

 Exploring the AI landscape